pri-13/Netflix-Clone-MERN/README.md

 * Video streaming integration
 * Docker deployment
 * CI/CD pipeline
-   - Run `node index.js` to start the back-end server

 If you found this project useful, feel free to ⭐ the repository.
 Feel free to contribute to the project and make it even better!